onefoursix/docker-sdc-hdi-ubuntu/README.md

 # README

-This project provides a Docker image for a standalone StreamSets Data Collector preconfigured with the HortonWorks hadoop-client libraries for use within an Azure environment to connect to an HDInsights cluster
+This project provides a Docker image for a standalone StreamSets Data Collector (SDC) preconfigured with  HortonWorks hadoop-client libraries for use within an Azure environment to connect to HDInsights clusters

 The image uses Docker Volumes for data persistence

 ## Configuration

+### Set the SDC Version
 $ export SDC_VERSION=3.1.0.0
-$ export SDC_DIST=/opt/streamsets-datacollector-$SDC_VERSION

 ## Build
 $ docker build -t mark/datacollector:$SDC_VERSION .

+### The location where SDC will be installed
+$ export SDC_DIST=/opt/streamsets-datacollector-$SDC_VERSION

 # Create a data container with volumes for data, configs, streamsets-libs,
 # resources, user-libs, extras and logs:

 $ docker create \
  -v /etc/sdc \